fwcd/kotlin-language-server/README.md

 ## Getting Started
 * See [BUILDING.md](BUILDING.md) for build instructions
 * See [Editor Integration](editors/README.md) for editor-specific instructions
-* See [Roadmap](https://github.com/fwcd/KotlinLanguageServer/projects/1) for features, planned additions, bugfixes and changes
+* See [Roadmap](https://github.com/fwcd/kotlin-language-server/projects/1) for features, planned additions, bugfixes and changes
-* See [KotlinQuickStart](https://github.com/fwcd/KotlinQuickStart) for a sample project
+* See [Kotlin Quick Start](https://github.com/fwcd/kotlin-quick-start) for a sample project
-* See [KotlinDebugAdapter](https://github.com/fwcd/KotlinDebugAdapter) for debugging support on JVM
+* See [Kotlin Debug Adapter](https://github.com/fwcd/kotlin-debug-adapter) for debugging support on JVM
-* See [TreeSitterKotlin](https://github.com/fwcd/KotlinLanguageGrammars) for an experimental [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) grammar
+* See [tree-sitter-kotlin](https://github.com/fwcd/tree-sitter-kotlin) for an experimental [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) grammar

 ## This repository needs your help!
 [The original author](https://github.com/georgewfraser) created this project while he was considering using Kotlin in his work.
 He ended up deciding not to and is not really using Kotlin these days though this is a pretty fully-functional language server that just needs someone to use it every day for a while and iron out the last few pesky bugs.